-London Overground's public performance measure (PPM) for the fourth quarter was 96.6%.
-This was 0.64 percentage points higher than the same quarter last year.
+London Overground's public performance measure (PPM) for the first quarter was 96.7%.
+This was 0.11 percentage points higher than the same quarter last year.
 Please note this is a Network Rail statistic.

-The National Rail Passenger Survey results are from the Autumn 2013 wave of surveys.
-Passenger satisfaction has significantly decreased since the last survey.
-The percentage of passengers satisfied was 89% compared with 93% in autumn 2012, and 82% in spring 2012.
+The National Rail Passenger Survey results are from the spring 2014 wave of surveys.
+Passenger satisfaction has decreased since the last survey.
+The percentage of passengers satisfied was 80% compared with 81% in spring 2013 and 82% in autumn 2013.